mohalkarushikesh/AI-ML-Engineer-Notes/README.md

 - Train and evaluate the model
 - Visualize predictions, confusion matrix, and misclassified samples
 - Save and reload model for inference
+- **New Step**: Add privacy check (e.g., anonymize data) and hardware optimization (e.g., GPU usage).

 **Tools**:
 Python, TensorFlow/Keras or PyTorch, Matplotlib, NumPy

 **Outcome**:
-A well-documented Jupyter Notebook with model performance metrics and visualizations
+A well-documented Jupyter Notebook with model performance metrics, visualizations, and ethical notes.

 ---

 ## Phase 4: Advanced Machine Learning and Deep Learning
 **Duration**: 5–6 months
 **Goal**: Dive into advanced algorithms, specialized models, and production-ready skills.
+Enhanced with focus on scalability, multi-modal learning, and integration with edge computing.

 ### **Topics**: